Platform: Amstrad CPC, Commodore 16, Commodore 64, ZX Spectrum, MSX

-Aliens: The Computer Game is a 1987 video game based on James Cameron’s Aliens that was developed by Software Studios and published by Electric Dreams.
+Aliens: The Computer Game is a 1987 video game based on James Cameron’s Aliens that was developed by Software Studios (the development division of Electric Dreams) and published by Electric Dreams (which was a subsidiary of Activision).
 It was released for Amstrad CPC, Commodore 64 and ZX Spectrum.
 It was ported to the Commodore 16 and MSX by Mr Micro.

-Not to be confused with Activision’s Aliens: The Computer Game which was released in 1986.
-That one was published by Activision in America, but published in Europe by Electric Dreams too.
+Not to be confused with Activision’s own Aliens: The Computer Game which was released around the same time.
+That one was developed by Activision themselves.
+It was published by Activision in America, but by Electric Dreams in Europe.
 That one was known in the UK as Aliens US Version.

 Ammunition is in short supply and characters may need to return to the Armory to stock up.
 Getting your character to a medical bay also replenishes health.
 There is also a stamina level which is used every time a character moves.
 You must guide them to a safe spot so they can replenish their stamina level.

 Electric Dreams was a subsidiary of Activision based in the UK that was formed by Rod Cousins in 1985.
 In 1986, an in-house development team called Software Studios was created within Electric Dreams to gain more control over Electric Dreams’ and Activision’s projects.
 Activision was very much focused on the U.S. market and the Commodore 64, while Electric Dreams was focused on the European market and their computers.

 Two Aliens games were in development around the same time in 1986.
 Activision had their own team working on one and Electric Dreams were developing their own.
 Development began a few months before the film was finished so all they had was the script and the first Alien film as reference.